henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 If you are on Windows or Linux, you can try setting `java_microphone_implementation` to `true` in the [client config](client_config) of the mod.
 Note that this is not guaranteed to work in all cases.
+If this doesn't work, please revert this setting back to `false`.

 ## The voice chat is constantly disconnecting and reconnecting